RemyPorter/Fictive/README.md

 Also: I'm sure what the world truly needs is a new engine for making text adventures that is more stripped down and limited than previous engines.

 ## Current Status
-Parses a YAML file into a state machine.
+Parses a collection of YAML files into a state machine.
 Then provides an interactive prompt where users provide textual input, which gets evaluated and causes the state machine to transition to new states.

 ## Setup
 This uses `uv`, so you should be able to do a `uv sync` to get up and running.

 ## Running
-`uv run python -m fictive <path to file>`
+`uv run python -m fictive <path to game folder>`

-The supplied `game.yaml` represents a simple example game with a handful of states to navigate through.
+The supplied `example` folder represents a simple example game with a handful of states to navigate through.
 It uses substates, the statebag, and basically demos the core things you can do with Fictive.

 You can also run the unit tests: `uv run python -m unittest fictive.tests`.
 The unit tests are currently quite incomplete.